TritonDataCenter/manta-nfs/README.md

 #### Upstart

-See the [cookbook](http://upstart.ubuntu.com/cookbook/) for more details on configuring and using upstart.
+See this [cookbook](http://upstart.ubuntu.com/cookbook/) for more details on configuring and using upstart.

 The `svc/upstart/mantanfs.conf` file provides an example configuration for